 (View from the main entrance)

 No street markings or garish signs spoil the historical vista.
-Instead, silver and gold lights beckon to weary travellers as the entire front of the palace glows gently in the twilight.
+Instead, lights beckon to weary travellers as the entire front of the palace glows gently in the twilight just behind a large (and particularly lovely) Christmas tree.

-You almost expect some long-whiskered gentleman in a top hat to appear, ask after your family, and beg the honour of your company for the evening.
+You almost expect some long-whiskered gentleman in a top hat to appear at the top of the palace steps, ask after your family, and beg the honour of your company for the evening.

-Dozens of stalls encircle the giant courtyard, offering booth after booth of quality arts and crafts from the workshops of candle makers, glass blowers, wood carvers, metal workers, potters, needleworkers, and other artists and artisans.
+Dozens of stalls fill the giant courtyard, offering booth after booth of good quality arts and crafts from the workshops, studios and manufactories of candle makers, glass blowers, chocolatiers, wood carvers, metal workers, toymakers, needleworkers, ceramacists and other artists and artisans.

-As a result, the market qualifies as a particularly good source of Christmas gifts and decorations that hark back to a time when plastic was still a twinkle in some chemist’s inventive eye.
+As a result, the market qualifies as a strong source of Christmas gifts and decorations.
 Perhaps only the market on Karlsplatz offers more choice.

 On the culinary front, you have plenty of gourmet food for sale.
-On my last trip around, I found mustards and mountain cheeses, gingerbread and jams, honey and hams, schnapps and sauces, and more.
+At the 2024 market, I found mustards and mountain cheeses, honey and hams, salami and sauces, and much more.

-And not forgetting the food and drink for consumption on-site, featuring the likes of waffles, crepes, soups, dumplings, and much more.
-(Including dishes with such joyously central European names as Altungarischen Kesselgulasch.)
+And not forgetting the food and drink for consumption on-site, featuring the likes of waffles, crepes, sweet dumplings, baked potatoes, hotdogs, fruit crumbles, pancakes, flammkuchen, raclette, pretzels and other fare.

-Rather appropriately, you could get kaiserschmarren here, too: a dish allegedly named after (and enjoyed) by one of Schönbrunn palace’s former occupants: Emperor Franz Joseph.
+Rather appropriately, you could get Kaiserschmarren, too: a dish allegedly named after (and enjoyed) by one of Schönbrunn palace’s former occupants: Emperor Franz Joseph.

-I also found plenty of vegetarian options on my 2022 visit, such as vegan goulash and meat-free toppings for your baked potatoes.
+I also found plenty of vegetarian options on my visit, particularly meat-free toppings or vegan alternatives for classic snacks like Langos or Leberkäse.

 Drop in, turn your clock back a couple of hundred years and don’t ask anyone if the Hungarians should gain full independence.